 14. Develops a competent, productive, and effective staff by selecting and supervising, directly and through delegation, administrative support, professional, student staff.

 16. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses required by the Assistant Vice President for Enrollment Management/Registrar.

-17. Contributes to the overall success of the Office of the Registrar by performing all other duties and responsibilities as assigned.
+17. Contributes to the overall success of the Office of Veteran Student Services by performing all other duties and responsibilities as assigned.

-The Assistant Registrar – Veteran Student Services is supervised by the Assistant Vice President for Enrollment Management/Registrar.
+The Director, Veteran Student Services is supervised by the Assistant Vice President for Enrollment Management/Registrar.

 OFFICE OF HUMAN RESOURCES